Maximize Muscle Growth: Hypertrophy Macros

 What are macros for hypertrophy?

-Macros for hypertrophy refer to the specific macronutrient ratios of protein, carbohydrates, and fats that are optimized for muscle growth and development.
+Macros for hypertrophy refer to the specific macro-nutrient ratios optimized for muscle growth and repair.

 Why are macros important for hypertrophy?